 jQuery

-We also detected an outdated version of jQuery (1.7.2) which contained 2 security vulnerabilities.
+We also detected an outdated version of jQuery (1.7.2), which contained two security vulnerabilities.
 This was an easy fix with an upgrade to the latest jQuery (3.3.1).

 Performance

-Improving performance was more of a challenge, as the current website was already reasonably optimized.
-Making every performance gain no matter how small still important.
+Improving performance was more of a challenge, as the current website was already reasonably optimised.
+Making every performance gain, no matter how small, is still essential.

 JavaScript

-Where applicable we rewrote small jQuery functions as JavaScript in favour of any small speed gains we could find.
+Where applicable, we rewrote small jQuery functions as JavaScript to take advantage of any small speed gains we could find.

 function handleFormInjection () {